Here’s how we’re seeing consumer behavior changing (and how labels can help)Posted on June 17th, 2020

 Ask yourself a few questions about your label:

-- If someone interacted only with my product — and no advertisements or in-store displays — how connected would they feel to your brand?
+- If someone interacted only with your product — and no advertisements or in-store displays — how connected would they feel to your brand?
 How loyal would they feel?

 - Does it include all the safety or origin information consumers need to feel good about purchasing your product again?